Summary and Schedule

 Course contents

-This course introduces the different ways to provide other researchers with useful documentation for your software.
+This course introduces some different ways to provide other researchers with useful documentation for your software.

 - Writing informative README files